 MAC knew how to nail their Instagram marketing campaign & they did it right!
 The high-end beauty & cosmetic brand had a stellar Instagram campaign idea where their senior artists – John Stapleton & Regan Rabanal created the #SeniorArtistsSlayHalloween Instagram campaign to encourage artists from around the world to showcase their makeup skills.

 The marketing campaign was run around Halloween & no guesses that the makeup looks featured creepy characters, spooky looks & mythical expressions.
-This initiative encouraged the organic use of MAC’s products & inspired artists & people to rock their Halloween costume & their scary makeup looks.
+This initiative to use user generated content encouraged the organic use of MAC’s products & inspired artists & people to rock their Halloween costume & their scary makeup looks.

 People genuinely like celebrating Halloween by sharing their spooky Halloween costumes & overall look.
 As a result of this stunning campaign, MAC Cosmetics received a great response for the campaign.
 This proved to be an exciting user-generated content campaign for the label wherein global artists created their looks & shared them on Instagram with the campaign hashtag.